RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Forum 18 wrote to the Kemerovo Region FSB before the start of its working day on 4 September, asking why armed force had been considered necessary and why Britvin and Levchuk had been detained.
 No reply has been received.

-Vadim Levchuk was the chairman of Beryozovsky's former registered Jehovah's Witness community, according to federal tax records.
+Vadim Levchuk was the chair of Beryozovsky's former registered Jehovah's Witness community, according to federal tax records.
 Sergey Britvin does not appear among the community's founder members.

 Amur Region: Blagoveshchensk